Erling Haaland: Molde

 On 1 February 2017, Molde announced the signing of 16-year-old Haaland.
 He made his debut for the club on 26 April in a Norwegian Cup match against Volda TI, scoring on his debut in a 3–2 win.
-Haaland's debut in the Eliteserien came on 4 June, being brought on as a 71st minute substitute against Sarpsborg 08.
-After receiving a yellow card in just over a minute of play on the pitch, Haaland scored the winner for Molde in the 77th minute, his first goal in the league.
+Haaland's debut in the Eliteserien came on 4 June, being brought on as a 71st-minute substitute against Sarpsborg 08 and receiving a yellow card in just over a minute of play on the pitch.
+On 6 August 2017, Haaland scored the winner for Molde in the 77th minute against Tromsø IL, his first goal in the league.
 His second strike of the season came on 17 September, as he bagged the decisive goal against Viking FK in a 3–2 victory.
 In the aftermath of the game, Haaland received criticism from teammate Björn Bergmann Sigurðarson for celebrating his goal towards Viking supporters.
 Haaland finished his first season at Molde with four goals in 20 appearances.

 On 1 July 2018, Haaland scored four goals in the opening 21 minutes against Brann, securing his team a 4–0 victory over the unbeaten league leaders at the time.
 After the match, Molde manager Ole Gunnar Solskjær compared Haaland's style of play to Belgian forward Romelu Lukaku, and said the club had rejected several bids for the striker from different clubs.
 In the following match a week later, Haaland continued his scoring run with a brace against Vålerenga in a 5–1 win.
 He scored his first goal in UEFA competition on 26 July, converting a penalty in Molde's 3–0 Europa League qualifying victory against KF Laçi.
 Due to a sprained ankle, Haaland did not participate in Molde's last three league matches of the season.
 For his performances in the 2018 Eliteserien, Haaland received the Eliteserien Breakthrough of the Year award.
 He finished the 2018 season as Molde's top goalscorer, scoring 16 goals in 30 matches across all competitions.